learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

      ActiveRecord::StatementInvalid:
        Could not find table 'artists'
 ```

 To create a table for the artists type `rake db:create_migration NAME=create_artists` in your bash.
 After hitting enter the outline of our migration file should be in your `db/migrate` folder.
-We still need to add the the `name` attribute to our schema.
+We still need to add the `name` attribute to our schema.

 ```ruby
 class CreateArtists < ActiveRecord::Migration